xcart/xc5-manual/en/taxes/setting_up_canadian_taxes.md

 2. In the section that expands below, provide information about a new rate:
     ![xc5_taxes_canada_rates2.png]({{site.baseurl}}/attachments/ref_hxmof6xX/xc5_taxes_canada_rates2.png)

      *   **Province**: Specify the province in which the tax rate should be applied.
 The tax rate will be applied to orders of customers whose address belongs to the selected province.
-Whether it is their Billing or Shipping address depends on the option selected in the "Address for Canadian taxes calculation" field of the sales tax configuration.
+Whether it is their Billing or Shipping address depends on the option selected in the "Address for Canadian taxes calculation" field of common tax settings.

      *   **Tax class**: Specify the type of products (tax class) to which the tax rate should be applied.
 For example, if you select the _Default tax class_ option here, the tax rate will be applied to all the products that have the default tax class assigned.